The Otago Medical School, New Zealand's first, opened in 1875 – just six years after the University of Otago was formally established.

 The School expanded again when Dunedin Hospital’s ten-storey ward block was opened in 1980, integrating educational and clinical resources.

 In the early 1990s, the Dunedin School of Medicine received funding for 170 students.
 Excess capacity meant that the School was able to accept full-fee-paying students from other countries for the first time.

 The first Malaysian students graduated in 1998, and the first Saudi Arabian students in 2006.
 Along with increasing numbers of Māori students, this significantly increased the diversity of our student population.

-In 1995, the Faculty of Medicine was restructured to comprise the Otago School of Medical Sciences (Anatomy and Structural Biology, Biochemistry, Microbiology, Pharmacology, and Physiology), and the Dunedin, Christchurch, and Wellington Schools of Medicine.
+In 1995, Otago Medical School was restructured to comprise the School of Biomedical Sciences (Anatomy, Biochemistry, Microbiology and Immunology, Pharmacology and Toxicology, and Physiology), and the Dunedin, Christchurch, and Wellington Schools of Medicine.

-In 2011, the Dunedin School of Medicine was itself restructured: its present state consisting of eight departments, sitting within the Faculty of Medicine:
+In 2011, the Dunedin School of Medicine was itself restructured.
+Its present state comprises nine departments, sitting within Otago Medical School:

 - Dean’s Department